griffinvelichko/griffinvelichko/README.md

 ## About Me
 - 🚀 Building innovative apps in Swift.
-- 🔥 Wildfire fighter and Strike Team Leader.
-- 🏂 Treasurer for UBC Ski and Board Club.

 ## Projects
 - [Cmpete](https://cmpete.com) - Create, connect, and compete in local sports events.